How this Indian CA Dweep Mehta started his finance career from scratch after Immigrating to Canada

 - G1 – This is a computer-based multi-choice questions test you’d take at a test center.
 There are various test centers across the GTA.
 One needs to study the rules and laws for this test.
 There are books and guides available online including mobile apps.

-- G – This road test is comparatively difficult to pass as one needs to go on the highway and the examiners are comparatively strict with regard to safety and following the rules.
+- G – This road test is comparatively difficult to pass as one needs to go on the highway and the examiners are comparatively strict about safety and following the rules.

 "Job Websites in Canada."